sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Alpha testing is understand as a test done at the design team organization, but for colleages outside that team or project.
 Beta testing is a test done by the customer, client or interested parties at their own locations.

+TODO:

 Check, the methods, for testing: ccpcheck, vera ++, RATS, Jeckins, SonarQube, Test Unitarios: XUnit, CppUTest
 Other sys: lcov, valgrind, ltrace, strace....

-Refernece to check: Dependability through Assuredness™ (O-DA) Framework: https://www2.opengroup.org/ogsys/catalog/C13F
+Reference to check: Dependability through Assuredness™ (O-DA) Framework: https://www2.opengroup.org/ogsys/catalog/C13F

+## TEST TYPES:

+### Functional testing
+Functinal testing focus on the correctness of the system in perfom its expected task.

+### Testing on Non-functional characteristics
+There are things aside the main functionality that also are required, those migth be: data or communitcations throughput.
+User interfaces, performance, memory use, scalability, safety, security, robustnes, avalibility, manteanability ..